John Heitinga: Everton

 In September 2009, aged 25, Heitinga joined English Premier League club Everton on a five-year contract for a fee of around €7.04 million (£6.2 million).
 He was given squad number 5, though he was not eligible to represent Everton in the UEFA Europa League, having already played for Atlético Madrid in the qualifying stage of the Champions League.
 Heitinga made his debut for Everton on 13 September against Fulham after coming on for the injured Phil Neville.
 In his first season for the club, Heitinga made 35 appearances in all competitions.
-He played mostly as defensive midfielder, covering the absence of several players and showing great spirit and adaptability.

 In the 2010–11 FA Cup, Everton held holders Chelsea 1–1 in a replay at Stamford Bridge, sending the tie to penalties.
 Heitinga took Everton's fourth and scored.
 Phil Neville went on to score the winning penalty for Everton.
 Later that season, Heitinga scored his first goal for the club in a 1–1 draw at home to Birmingham City.
 Heitinga was voted Everton's Player of the Season for 2011–12 by the club's supporters.
-He finally had an extended run of play as centre back, showing the passion and the commanding skills he always put on the field in the orange shirt.
 He then scored against Newcastle on the final day of the season with an unmarked header which put Everton 3–0, his second Premier League goal and his first in over 14 months.

-The 2012–13 season proved to be less successful for Heitinga as manager David Moyes opted to play Phil Jagielka and Sylvain Distin for much of Everton's season.
+In 2012–13 season, manager David Moyes opted to play Phil Jagielka and Sylvain Distin in central defence for much of Everton's season.
 Heitinga had to wait until an injury to Jagielka gave him a sustained run in the team but poor performances which included him being culpable for all three goals in a 3–3 draw with Aston Villa led to him being criticised by fans.
 However, in April Moyes praised Heitinga's mental strength for battling back after his earlier form in the season would have "broken" most players.
 Despite this, Heitinga revealed that he had rejected Everton's offer of a new contract at the end of the year.
 In January 2014, Everton and West Ham United agreed terms for the transfer of Heitinga.
 He turned down the move however saying: "You have to be convinced that you are taking the right step and I was not".
-He scored his last goal for the team in his last outing, Everton's 4–0 FA Cup win against Stevenage before eventually joining Fulham on a free transfer on transfer deadline day.
+He scored his last goal for the team in his last outing, Everton's 4–0 FA Cup win against Stevenage.

-Fulham
+Later career

 On 31 January 2014, Heitinga signed for Fulham for a six-month deal on a free transfer.
 In a 3–1 loss against Chelsea on 1 March, Heitinga scored the only goal for Fulham.
 On 23 May 2014, he was released from the club at the end of his contract.